kjolley/BIGSdb_documentation/curator_guide/0210_populating_geographic_coordinate_lookup_values.rst

 If the user has curator privileges with the 'modify_geopoints' permission set, or is an admin, a curator link to modify 'Geopoint field lookup' will be available in the curator interface.
-This link is normally hidden but can be shown by selecting the 'Show all' toggle.
+This link is normally hidden but can be shown by selecting the 'All functions' toggle.

 To add a value, click the 'Add' link: